pv217/09-fault-tolerance-assignment/README.md

 1. Create a passenger and baggage for the passenger.
 2. Try to retrieve the passenger with baggage using `/passenger/{passengerId}/baggage` endpoint.
     1. It should fail 50 % of the time.
-3. Add a `@Retry` annotation to the `getPassengerWithBaggage` method in `PassengerService`.
+3. Add a `@Retry` annotation to the `getPassengerWithBaggage` method in `PassengerResource`.
 Set the maximum number of retries to 4 and the delay between retries to 500 ms.
 4. Try again to retrieve the passenger with baggage using `/passenger/{passengerId}/baggage` endpoint.
     1. It should almost always succeed.
 Note the delay in the response, which means the baggage service failed, and the retry was executed.